shohamlevy/meteriot/README.md

 * Optimized for bulk inserts.
 * A handful of writers, many readers.

-# Non objectives
+# Non Objectives
 * Storage space efficiency.
 Yet it should not be a hog.
 * Multi protocol, multi purpose.
 * Scale out.
 Only scale up.
 * Replication.
 Rely on storage resiliency and 3rd party tools

-# Technincalities
+# Technicalities
-## Rust for high optimization
+## Rust for highly optimised code

-## GRPC to receive inputs
+## GRPC for input inputs
-* Is grpc serialize/deserialize a goid choice?
+* Is grpc serialisation / deserialisation a good choice?
-* Over quic (tcp/3) or simple tcp?
+* Over quic (HTTP/3) or simple tcp?
 Can quic help in case of big binary files?

 ## Indexes and tags in sqlite

+## Output to a standard SQL/ES DB
+* No need to invent or impleent a query language
+* Out of the box integration with other tools, such as Grafana.

 # Design